GSG-G7/MainLineTeam/README.md

 # MainLineTeam portfolio
-One-page portfolio website for our company
+One-page portfolio website to introduce our company.

+## TEAM NAMES:
+- Fadi ElAmassi
+- Fares ElHelo
+- Mohameed Qarmout
+- Asmaa Thabet

 ## WHY?
  we make our portfolio website to market ourselves for our clients and to let others contact with us easily.